-Outpatient prescription Drug exclusions and limitations 1 Drugs packaged in convenience kits that include non-prescription convenience items, unless the Drug is not otherwise available without the non-prescription convenience items.
+= Outpatient prescription Drug exclusions and limitations $\stackrel{\sharp}{\sharp}$ 1 Drugs packaged in convenience kits that include non-prescription convenience items, unless the Drug is not otherwise available without the non-prescription convenience items.
 This exclusion will not apply to items used for the administration of diabetes or asthma Drugs.
 2 Drugs when prescribed for cosmetic purposes.
 This includes, but is not limited to, Drugs used to slow or reverse the effects of skin aging or to treat hair loss.
 3 Medical devices or supplies, except as listed in the Durable medical equipment section.
 This exclusion also applies to prescription preparations applied to the skin that are approved by the FDA as medical devices.
 4 Drugs obtained from a pharmacy that is not licensed by the State Board of Pharmacy or included on a government exclusion list.
 5 Drugs that are available without a prescription (over-the-counter), including drugs for which there is an over-the-counter drug that has the same active ingredient and dosage as the prescription Drug.
-This exclusion will not apply to over-the-counter drugs with a United States Preventive Services Task Force (USPSTF) rating of A or B or to female over-the-counter contraceptive Drugs and devices when prescribed by a Physician.
+This exclusion will not apply to over-the-counter drugs with a United States Preventive Services Task Force (USPSTF) rating of A or B or to over-the-counter contraceptive Drugs and devices when prescribed by a Physician.
 6 Prescription Drugs that are repackaged by an entity other than the original manufacturer.
 7 Replacement of lost, stolen, or destroyed Drugs.
-8 Immunizations and vaccinations solely for the purpose of travel.
+8 A manufacturer's product may be excluded when the same or similar Drug (one with the same active ingredient or same therapeutic effect) is available under this Prescription Drug Benefit.
+Any dosage or formulation of a Drug may be excluded when the same Drug is available under the Prescription Drug Benefit in a different dosage or formulation.
+9 Immunizations and vaccinations solely for the purpose of travel.